Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Theoretical Analysis

 This section provides formal guarantees that a \emph{key} produced by \codename satisfies two essential properties: \textit{(i)} \emph{model accessibility}, ensuring the model becomes unusable without the \emph{key} (Section~\ref{sec:accessibility}), and \textit{(ii)} \emph{model adaptability}, where updating only \emph{key}-indexed weights yields performance comparable to full fine-tuning (Section~\ref{sec:adaptability}).

 \paragraph{Design sketch} The proof proceeds in four logical steps.
-First, Theorem~\ref{thm:variance} shows that removing the high‑impact weights selected by the \emph{key} significantly collapses output variance, pushing the network toward a constant‑output reference model $f^{0}$ with null utility.
-Next, Theorems~\ref{thm:model_performance} and~\ref{thm:upper_bound_param_diff} establish that, provided the \emph{key}‑updated parameters stay within explicit distance (or standard‑deviation) bounds, the model's predictions match those of a fully fine‑tuned counterpart.
-Theorems~\ref{thm:small_param_gradient} and~\ref{thm:small_param_gradient_conv} then explain why parameters outside the \emph{key} remain stable: their smaller incoming weight norms give them proportionally smaller accumulated gradients, so they drift negligibly during adaptation.
-Finally, Section~\ref{sec:theory:empirical} empirically verify that measured parameter gaps lie well inside these theoretical bounds, confirming the practical tightness of our formal foundation.
+First, Theorem~\ref{thm:variance} shows that removing the high-impact weights selected by the \emph{key} significantly collapses output variance, pushing the network toward a constant-output reference model $f^{0}$ with null utility.
+Next, Theorems~\ref{thm:model_performance} and~\ref{thm:upper_bound_param_diff} establish that, provided the \emph{key}-updated parameters stay within explicit distance (or standard-deviation) bounds, the model's predictions match those of a fully fine-tuned counterpart.
+Theorems~\ref{thm:small_param_gradient} and~\ref{thm:small_param_gradient_conv} then explain why parameters outside the \emph{key} remain stable: via H\"{o}lder's inequality, gradient magnitude at each neuron or filter is bounded proportionally to the incoming $\ell_1$-norm, so non-key parameters (which by construction have the smallest norms) receive the smallest updates and drift less during adaptation.
+Finally, Section~\ref{sec:theory:empirical} empirically verifies that measured parameter gaps lie well inside these theoretical bounds, confirming the practical tightness of our formal foundation.